 4.Problem solving questions

+· The problem solving job interview questions are now standard practice.
 Problem solving questions are used to define skill levels and the ability to deal with difficulties.

 5.Interpersonal skills questions

 These are job interview questions which explore workplace relationships, team roles, leadership, and other personal characteristics of candidates.
 Questions can range from dealing with stress to contributing to a team.